-SLHA will deduct unreimbursed medical expenses from the annual income to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+SLHA will deduct unreimbursed health and medical care expenses plus unreimbursed reasonable attendant care and auxiliary apparatus expenses to the extent that, the sum of expenses exceeds ten percent (10%) of annual income.
 The medical expense deduction is only for families in which the head, spouse, life partner or co-head is at least 62 or is a person with disabilities.
 If a family is eligible for a medical expense deduction, the medical expenses of all family members are included in the determination of the amount of the deduction.